rcarver/config/README.md

 ## What is a Blueprint

 A Blueprint uses one or more Patterns to describe a server.
-It has the Facts about the current Node available when it runs.
+It may be configured via Variables from the current Node or the current Cluster.
+Blueprints are stored in `blueprints/[name].rb`.

 ### How a Blueprint is executed